Imran4424/HasKell-Programming-StepByStep/readme.md

 3. Write a program that read two numbers and display maximum
 4. Write a program that read two numbers and display minimum
 5. Write a program that read three numbers and display maximum
+6. Write a program that read three numbers and display minimum

 # Control Logic